proroklab/VectorizedMultiAgentSimulator/README.md

 You will need to implement at least `make_world`, `reset_world_at`, `observation`, and `reward`.
 Optionally, you can also implement `done` and `info`.

-To know how, just read the documentation of `BaseScenario` and look at the implmented scenarios.
+To know how, just read the documentation of `BaseScenario` and look at the implemented scenarios.

-## Rnedering
+## Rendering

 To render the environment, just call the `render` or the `try_render_at` functions (depending on environment wrapping).